Ragatho/TWoW-HD-Mod-NE-DH-Skin-female-only/README.md

-This is simple mod for HD project.
+This is simple mod for HD project and now with DH skin for mormal game.
+Q file is for HD
+R file is for Normal
 It change Feamale Demon Hunter skin form TWoW Shop for Night Elfs to more demonic one as you can see on picture below.
 U have to have load this mod as last after HD mod.
 I have chosen Q letter.